 This group is deep, but inexperienced.
 Nebraska has a lot to replace.
 Again, not dominating individual players, but players who statistically had solid years and when combined were a solid unit.

 Joseph Carter, DE – Appeared in 12 games for Nebraska last year and had 18 tackles in a backup role to Martin.

 Eric Martin, DE (Starter) – The converted LB played in all 14 games last year starting 12.
 He led the team in tackles for loss and sacks.

 Cameron Meredith, DT (Starter) – He slid down to DT his senior year.
 He finished the year seventh in tackles, third in sacks and second in tackles for loss.

-52 total games and 38 starts.
+LOST TOTAL PRODUCTION:52 total games and 38 starts.
 Gone are the 5th, 7th, 10th and 17th leading tacklers from last season totaling 177 total tackles between the four of them including 33 of 78 tackles for loss (38%) and 17 of 31 total sacks (55%) from last season.

-Nebraska comes back with Jason Ankrah leading the way as the only returning starter.
+LOOKING TO THE FUTURENebraska comes back with Jason Ankrah leading the way as the only returning starter.
 The Huskers re-load with some experience and a ton of potential.
 The projected two-deep has good balance consisting of three seniors, one junior, one sophomore and three redshirt freshmen.

 PROJECTED DEPTH CHART:

 Jason Ankrah, SR, DE – Ankrah is easily the most seasoned in the two deep playing in 36 games and starting half of them.
 Ankrah was the starter last year opposite Martin.